monsoonmaelstrom/book2/book2.md

 “Yeah,” I nod.
 “I know all about everything and nothing.
 We’re like this,” I tell him as I cross my fingers.
 “It’s always the worst when it’s everything and nothing.”

 “Yeah,” he says softly.
-“Out of everyone, I think you do actually know about everything and nothing.”
+“Out of everyone, I think you do actually know.”

 “I do.”
 I offer no glib comments because I have none.
 I do know, and it sucks.